DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/infra.md

 | p4d.24xlarge  |         1152 |    96 |    8 | NVIDIA A100           |           320 |  32.77 |
 Table: Table 1.1 - Possible Comparable GPU Instances

 I also ran short-lived tests on the `p2.xlarge`, `p2.8xlarge` and `p3.2xlarge` to help me develop a mental model of DDP patterns and performance.
+The benchmarks for these are all included in the following sections.

 ## Evaluating a First Training run on GPU Instances